Signal.

 Our objective was to design a new panel that helps internal users to track daily operations efficiently and keep up with the growing business.
 Which affected in-app communication with the passengers and kept them informed about the live position of the bus, thus helping end users in planning their commute to the bus stand.
 It also prevented the unwanted stress of missing or waiting for the bus in case of delays.

 Without a dedicated researcher available, I took on the role of the researcher and conducted a 2-week in-depth research and insight gathering session using the “Day in the life” method to understand what it is to be a DM and how does the tool helps them to succeed.
 I also conducted a moderated interview session with each users.
 There were 8 participants from two shifts.
-For analysis, I used a spectrum map to understand painpoints related to the interface and working behaviour The research study unveils Insights, problems, needs, expectations and learning in-depth.
+For analysis, I used a spectrum map to understand painpoints related to the interface and working behaviour.
+The research study unveils Insights, problems, needs, expectations and learning in-depth.

 Behaviours & Patterns